Qiying71/thesis/chapters/02-LiteratureReview.md

 Expenditure-based approaches are the most widely used method for quantifying energy poverty, which assess the ratio of a household’s income to its energy expenditure to determine whether the household falls into energy poverty.
 We hereby examine five main indicators of energy poverty: Ten Percent Rule (TPR), Low-income High Cost (LIHC), Minimum Income Standard (MIS), Double Median (2M), and Half Median (M/2).

-% tbl:ep-calculation

-Table: Caption for the placeholder table {#tbl:ep-calculation}

 | Header 1 | Header 2 |
 |----------|----------|
 | Cell 1   | Cell 2   |

+Table: energy poverty calculation {#tbl:ep-calculation}

 The [table](#tbl:ep-calculation),